-This is showing that we have got Cheeku block with 293 Million, Donald block with 212 Million, Mickey block with 324 Million, Rainbow block with 466 Million and Strawberry with 355 Million.
-This table shows us that Rainbow block got higher value among the other blocks.
+This is showing that we have got Cheeku block with 293 Million, Donald block with 212 Million, Mickey block with 324 Million, Rainbow block with 466 Million, and Strawberry with 355 Million.
+This table shows us that the Rainbow block got higher value among the other blocks.

 Let us count the number of flats for different blocks by changing the value field settings in Excel Pivot Table to count as below:

 A dialog box appears.
 Select “Count” from Summarize value by.

 Then the Pivot table looks like as given below:

 From the above tables, we can see how to change the field settings to count.
 Here we can note that we got the highest number of flats in Rainbow block and Strawberry block compared to other blocks.
 And in total, we got 79 flats in this project.